azalty/sm-zephstore-bet/README.md

 # sm-zephstore-bet
 A plugin that allows players to bet credits.
-The more you bet, the more chances you have of winning.
+The more you bet, the more chances you have of winning.\
+EDIT: It's called Jackpot, my bad

 ### How does it works?
 At the start of every round, people can type !bet (amount) to bet an amount of credits (zephyrus store credits).\